webuild-consortium/architecture/adr/document-formats.md

 ## Consequences

-This decision clarifies the decision process regarding digital document formats.
-Other decisions should be recorded soon after to specify the formats for PID, LPID, QeAA, PuB-eAA and eAA for European Digital Identity Wallets and for European Business Wallets.
+This decision clarifies the decision process regarding digital document formats for PID and eAA.
+Other decisions should be recorded soon after to specify the concrete formats for PID and eAA for European Digital Identity Wallets and for European Business Wallets.

-This decision creates an indirection between the vocabularies and the digital document formats, so that the extra translation may be needed if the format does not support semantic annotations.
+This decision creates an indirection between the vocabularies and the digital document formats for PID and eAA, so that the extra translation may be needed if the format does not support semantic annotations.
 In this case, the translation is the responsibility of the scheme owners.

-As an alternative, it has been considered to decide on WP4 Semantics specifying digital document formats, which would facilitate semantic interoperability, potentially at the cost of technical and legal interoperability.
+As an alternative, it has been considered to decide on WP4 Semantics specifying digital document formats for PID and eAA, which would facilitate semantic interoperability, potentially at the cost of technical and legal interoperability.
 However, since these are cross-cutting decisions, the Mapping Task Force suggests that instead the WP4 Semantics group advices the WP4 Architecture group so that the latter sufficiently takes semantic interoperability into account, for example the ability to support links to globally defined semantic models.

 ## Advice